-The remnant of an ancient shield volcano, Mount Warning stands to the south-west of Brisbane in the Tweed Ranges.
-A place of cultural and traditional significance to the Bundjalung (Aboriginal) people, the mountain was officially recognised as Wollumbin in 2006.
+The remnant of an ancient shield volcano, Mount Warning (or Wollumbin, to use its Aboriginal name) stands to the south-west of Brisbane in the Tweed Ranges.
+It was named Warning by Captain Cook after he encountered reefs along the coast in 1770.
+A place of cultural and traditional significance to the Bundjalung (Aboriginal) people, the mountain was officially recognised as Wollumbin in 2006, meaning “cloud catcher”.
 It’s a popular walk undertaken by over 60,000 people each year (Source: Wikipedia), many of them to watch the sunrise.
 Under traditional Aboriginal culture, Wollumbin is considered a sacred men’s site and people are discouraged from climbing the mountain (there’s signage at the start), although very few Web sites mention this and it’s a popular walk.

 Today is my second time doing this hike, this time taking Luke, my (7-year old) son, with me.
 We set off from our hotel at Kingscliff around 7am, and we’re at the start of the trail just after 8:30am.
 The track immediately starts climbing up through subtropical and temperate rainforest.

-There’s a couple of platforms and benches on the summit, which is 1,156, m above sea level.
+There’s a couple of platforms and benches on the summit, which is 1,156m above sea level.
 There are views in all directions, from coastal views towards the Gold Coast and Byron Bay in the east to the Border Ranges National Park to the west.
-The ascent’s taken a bit over two hours, and the round trip including 30min at top is just under four hours.
+The ascent has taken a bit over two hours, and the round trip including 30min at top is just under four hours.

 The Sunrise Climb

-My previous Mt Warning ascent was in May 2014; this time on my own.
+My previous Mount Warning climb was in May 2014; this time I’m climbing on my own.
 I stayed overnight in the area, arriving at 11pm the previous evening and staying at the Mt Warning Rainforest Park.
 This meant I could get a 5am start, reaching the summit in about 1:15min.
-It wasn’t the best weather: it rained heavily overnight and while it did clear in the morning, I didn’t actually see the sun rising.
+It wasn’t the best weather: it had rained heavily overnight and while it did clear in the morning, I didn’t actually see the sun rising.

 - It can get cold when you stop – bring some warm clothing.